log-one/asteroid/README.md

 ### Features:
 Chit is a chat environment with certain rules, easter egg-like functions and an interesting aesthetic.
 Some of the features include:
   * Users speak according to a turn-based system.
 After sending a message (depending on the number of users) the user must sit back and wait for one or more other users to speak before he can speak again.
   * There is a window of time within which a user must send a message when it is their turn to speak.
-When the built-in timer reaches zero, they lose their ability to speak.
+When the built-in timer reaches zero, the window closes and they lose their ability to speak.
   * If a user times out 3 times, they get kicked out of the room for inactivity and their IP address is temporarily banned.
   * For the sake of brevity and a consistent aesthetic, there are limitations to the size and type of the message content.
   * Users may use a #command such as #news to receive the latest news from a News API.
-More commands may be added in the future.
+A few more interesting commands will be added in the future.